Last Updated on Jun 11, 2021

-Sometimes we need to reset NVRAM and PRAM on your Mac to fix some hardware issues from Volume, Screen Resolutions, Startup programs and more.
-Also, we can Erase or Reset old value using NVRAM or PRAM.
-But some old Mac model can’t reset because they installed Apple A2 Chip.
+Sometimes we need to reset NVRAM and PRAM on your Mac to fix some hardware issues from Volume, Screen Resolutions, Startup programs, and more.
+Also, we can Erase or Reset old values using NVRAM or PRAM.
+But some old Mac models can’t reset because they installed Apple A2 Chip.
 But we have the solution to reset NVRAM & PRAM that set the Firmware password.

 Put your Mac into MacOS Recovery with MacOS Mojave & Earlier: Turn on/OFF Firmware Password

 - Shutdown your Mac from: “Apple Menu” > “Shut Down.”

 - Now Turn on Your Mac, quickly Hold-Down “Command + R” key.
 Continuously holding down until you see “lock icon” on screen.
 You can also see the Password field.

 - “Enter the Firmware password.”
 Note: if you do not remember firmware password, contact nearest apple store to book your appointment and ring your Mac with the purchased invoice or correct identification proof as an owner.

 - Next, you can see the utility windows on your screen.
 Click on Utilities from top Mac Menu Bar.
 Now, Select Firmware Password Utility or Startup security Utility.

 - Select “Turn off Firmware password.”

 - Now Close the Utility, and Select “Apple logo” and “Restart.”

 - Now you removed firmware password.